-- Along with their colleagues across health and social care, nurses, midwives and nursing associates have demonstrated exceptional skill, perseverance and bravery since the outbreak of Covid-19, as many responses to this inquiry have already recognised.
-We would like to take this opportunity to reaffirm the extraordinary role played by our registrants during this crisis, and also to set out the contributions that we have made as a professional regulator. - Our response to the pandemic has been guided by the three pillars of our corporate strategy 2020-2025: regulate, support, and influence. - 8 In terms of how we regulate, we have introduced: - 8.1 temporary registration to help rapidly expand the nursing and midwifery workforce; - 8.2 temporary changes to our programme standards to enable students to support the service and continue their studies;
+- Along with their colleagues across health and social care, nurses and midwives in Wales have demonstrated exceptional skill, perseverance and bravery since the outbreak of Covid-19.
+We would like to take this opportunity to reaffirm the extraordinary role played by our registrants during this crisis.
+This contribution has been all the more important due to the heavy impact the pandemic has had on Wales, which has seen a higher rate of mortality linked to coronavirus than many other parts of the UK.
+As a result of the challenges faced in particular parts of Wales, there have been significant differences in the actions taken by the Welsh Government to control the spread of the virus, as compared with the rest of the UK. - We also want to set out the contributions that we have made as a professional regulator, which have been guided by the three pillars of our corporate strategy 2020-2025: regulate, support, and influence. - 8 In terms of how we regulate, we have introduced:

-- 8.3 flexible extensions to registration and revalidation deadlines for nurses and midwives who need extra support during the pandemic; and - 8.4 changes to Fitness to Practise processes to make sure the public are protected in high risk cases. - In terms of support, we have proactively developed and provided guidance and information for our stakeholders, those on our register, and those looking to apply for temporary registration. - 10 Finally in terms of influence, we have worked in close collaboration with a wide range of stakeholders across the four UK nations to achieve clarity and consistency in our collective decision-making and messaging. - 11 Some of the measures have meant making a number of amendments to our governing legislation.
+- 8.1 temporary registration to help expand the nursing and midwifery workforce in Wales; - 8.2 temporary changes to our education programme standards to enable students in Wales to support the service and continue their studies; - 8.3 flexible extensions to revalidation deadlines for nurses and midwives who need extra support during the pandemic; and - 8.4 changes to Fitness to Practise processes to balance the need to ensure the public are protected in high risk cases with a recognition of the current pressures those working in the sector are facing. - In terms of support, we have proactively developed and provided guidance and information for our stakeholders, those on our register, and those looking to apply for temporary registration. - Finally in terms of influence, we have worked in close collaboration with a wide range of stakeholders in Wales to achieve agreement, clarity and consistency in our collective decision-making and messaging. - 11 Some of the measures have meant making a number of amendments to our governing legislation.
 These changes, introduced as emergency powers provided by the Coronavirus Act 2020, include amending the Nursing and Midwifery Order 2001 to allow temporary registration; amending our Registration Rules to allow us to extend revalidation dates; and our Fitness to Practise Rules to allow us to continue with some of our core functions, such as conducting hearings remotely.